zyteo/LighTide/readme.md

 Set up API for sun as well.
 Added cors to express.js.
 Adjust links in App.js to use express BE.

+26 Aug 2023 - Added error handling in server.js for BE.
 ```

 ### Problem-Solving Strategy